Do you want to know how to crochet a granny square? Don’t worry, it’s not as hard as it looks!

 To learn more, follow our easy-to-follow tutorial to make your own gorgeous granny square in no time at all.

-Below, I’ll show you how to make a classic granny square that is not only easy, but perfect for anyone who is ready to learn how to crochet.
+I’m going to show you how to make a classic granny square that’s not only super easy, but also perfect for anyone who’s ready to learn how to crochet.

-Scroll on down to find a simple granny square pattern with a photo tutorial that includes step-by-step photos for extra help that is perfect for absolute beginners.
+Just keep scrolling to find the square granny pattern with a photo tutorial that has step-by-step photos for extra help, which is perfect for absolute beginners.

 What is a Granny Square?

-A basic granny square pattern is a versatile component of many crochet projects.
-A granny square can also be called a crochet motif.
+A basic granny square pattern is like the MVP of crochet projects.
 The granny square can also be used to build a classic granny square blanket, shawl, or cardigan.
 The possibilities are endless.